Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: Lessons and Practical Implications

 The demonstrator confirmed the \textbf{feasibility of fairness monitoring dashboards} based on real production data.
 Simulating secret sharing and secure multi-party computation showed that these privacy-preserving techniques do not inherently limit the computation of fairness metrics or their integration into monitoring workflows.
 Crucially, the dashboards were developed and reviewed in parallel with the legal team, ensuring that metric selection, interpretation, and presentation were aligned with legal requirements and capable of withstanding regulatory scrutiny.

 At the same time, the implementation revealed significant \textbf{complexity in interpretation and decision-making}.
-The main challenge was not implementing fairness metrics, but ensuring that diverse user groups—such as AI developers, product teams, sales teams, and clients— could interpret the dashboard results correctly and draw appropriate conclusions.
-The inclusion of multiple groups and metrics, particularly intersectional metrics, increased complexity.
-This required additional guidance on minimum sample sizes per offer or group, as well as careful consideration of thresholds.
-The difficulty of defining legally and contextually appropriate thresholds limited the immediate use of the system as an automated alerting mechanism.
-All of these technical challenges had to be framed within legal boundaries: interpretations, thresholds, and decisions needed to remain aligned with applicable legal requirements.
+The main challenge was not implementing fairness metrics, but ensuring that diverse user groups—such as AI developers, product teams, sales teams, and clients— could interpret the dashboard results correctly and draw appropriate conclusions. \revtext{This complexity is compounded by the presence of multiple KPIs and comparison dimensions, as fairness metrics are analyzed not only at the level of individual job offers, but also in relation to job title and company-level aggregates.} The inclusion of multiple groups and metrics, particularly intersectional metrics, \revtext{further increases interpretative difficulty.} This required additional guidance on minimum sample sizes per offer or group, and careful consideration of thresholds.

+The difficulty of defining legally and contextually appropriate thresholds limited the immediate use of the system as an automated alerting mechanism. \revtext{In particular, fairness thresholds are inherently context-specific~\cite{corbett2023measure} and cannot be reduced to fixed or universal benchmarks.
+Accordingly, the framework supports configurable and explicitly documented thresholds (see Sec.~\ref{systemModel}), which are intended to function as indicators for \emph{risk flagging} rather than as definitive assessments of discrimination.
+This distinction is critical in light of EU non-discrimination law, where the evaluation of discriminatory effects is inherently contextual and case-specific, taking into account broader social, legal, and factual circumstances.
+Unlike heuristic rules such as the U.S.\ “80\% rule,” which rely on predefined numerical cut-offs, European legal frameworks do not prescribe uniform quantitative thresholds~\cite{wachter2021fairness,weerts2023algorithmic}.} All of these technical challenges had to be framed within legal boundaries: interpretations, thresholds, and decisions needed to remain aligned with applicable legal requirements.